 Peter Andrekson, Professor of Photonics at the Department of Microtechnology and Nanoscience at Chalmers, said, “The challenge lies in meeting that inevitable demand for capacity and performance while keeping costs at a reasonable level and minimizing the environmental impacts.”

 At the initial stage of the project, scientists identified the most significant energy drains in today’s fiber-optic systems.
-Based on the knowledge, scientists designed and built a concept for a system for data transmission, which consumes as little energy as possible.
+Based on this knowledge, scientists designed and built a concept for a system for data transmission which consumes as little energy as possible.
 Optimizing the components of the system against each other results in significant energy savings.

 At a foundational level, the scientists likewise showed the benefits of utilizing ‘optical frequency combs’ rather than having separate laser transmitters for every recurrence channel.
 An optical frequency comb produces light at all wavelengths all the while, making the transmitter very frequency- stable.
 This makes the gathering of the signs a lot simpler – and thus more energy efficient.

 Energy savings can likewise be made by controlling fiber optic communications at the network level.
 By scientifically demonstrating the energy consumption in various system assets, data traffic can be controlled and directed with the goal that the assets are used ideally.
 This is particularly significant if traffic differs after some time, similar to the case in most networks.
 For this, the specialists built up an optimization algorithm which can diminish energy consumption by up to 70%.